-When Daylight saving time is enabled, the following parameters will be shown:
+When Daylight Saving Time is enabled, the following parameters are shown:

-- Starts at: The date that daylight saving time begins. - Stops at: The date that daylight saving time ends. - Time offset: Indicates how many hours forward the clock should be advanced.
+- The Starts at parameter allows users to enter the date that daylight saving time begins. - The Stops at parameter allows users to enter the date that daylight saving time ends. - The Time offset parameter indicates how many hours forward the clock should be advanced.